FRM9640 – NFIF - Pharmacoepidemiology Study Design and Manuscript Writing

 FRM4110 – Applied statistics for pharmacists and MF9580 – Epidemiological methods, beyond the basics or equivalent courses.

-10 credits overlap with FRM5640 - Pharmacoepidemiology Study Design and Manuscript Writing
+- 10 credits overlap with FRM5640 – Pharmacoepidemiology Study Design and Manuscript Writing (discontinued).

-- manuscript developed throughout the course (3000-4000 words, plus tables, figures, appendices, and required data analysis) - compulsory
+- manuscript developed throughout the course (3000 - 4000 words, plus tables, figures, appendices, and required data analysis).
+In addition, students must format their manuscript in the style of their chosen journal.

 Assignments are valid for one year.

-- homework assignments (written assignments, oral presentations), counts 20 % of final grade
+- completion of homework assignments, counts 20 % of final grade

-- peer critiques, counts 20 % of final grade
+- completion of peer critiques, counts 20 % of final grade

-- class discussion, counts 10 % of final grade
+- participation in class discussion, counts 10 % of final grade

 For access to exam you must have: